serengil/tensorflow-101/README.md

 3.4.4
 ```

-To get your environment up you can follow the instructions in the following videos.
+To get your environment up from zero, you can follow the instructions in the following videos.

 **Installing TensorFlow and Prerequisites** [`Video`](https://www.youtube.com/watch?v=JeR2M46tLlE)